Skip to content

 The basics of a Paleolithic diet exclude:

-There are many versions of the paleo diet or diets based on similar principles, albeit sometimes a bit less strict.
-You can think of the carnivore diet, epi-paleo diet, autoimmune, paleo (AIP), Pegan diet (Paleo Vegan), ketogenic Paleo diet.
-There is also a primal paleo diet, normal paleo diet and strict paleo diet.
+There are many variants of the paleo diet en diets based on similar principles, albeit sometimes a bit less strict.
+You'll encounter the carnivore diet, epi-paleo diet, autoimmune, paleo (AIP), Pegan diet (Paleo Vegan), ketogenic Paleo diet.
+You'll also encounter designations such as primal paleo diet, normal paleo diet, and strict paleo diet.

 Food for thought

-Even though our earliest ancestors ate a paleo diet out of necessity it is often times claimed that long term health effects remain unknown.
+While our earliest ancestors ate a paleo diet out of necessity, it is oftentimes claimed that long-term health effects remain unknown.
 While this might be true from a modern scientific approach, you can safely assume that our bodies have adapted and evolved on these foods.
-Reintroducing them in modern times nourished the body like it is used to.
-Failing to see this bigger picture often lead to “science based” diets that always turn out problematic in the long run.
-Think of low-fat high carb diets, low saturated fats high unsaturated fats diets, avoiding cholesterol etc..
+Reintroducing them in modern times nourishes the body like it is used to.
+Failing to see this bigger picture often lead to “science-based” diets that always turn out problematic in the long run.
+Think of low-fat high-carb diets, low-saturated-fats high-unsaturated-fats diets, cholesterol avoidance - and so on.

 Food is not most important

-A crucial point that is missed in all diets that have studied and that have been claimed to be the “healthiest” diet or the “best” diet, often times based on certain geographic regions or traditional cultures, is the fact that all the people eating the “healthiest” diets have the following in common: outside living and locally and seasonally available whole foods.
+A crucial point missed in all diets that have studied and that have been claimed to be the “healthiest” diet or the “best” diet, frequently based on certain geographic regions or traditional cultures, is the fact that all people eating the “healthiest” of diets have this in common: outdoor living and consumption of locally and seasonally available whole foods.

-Thus, instead of microfocussing on the foods or its compounds the environment and seasons should be considered as the main drivers for health and physiological responses and outcomes of food.
-For example: should you copy a fruit rich diet of traditional tribes in the Amazon while you live in Europe?
-Or should you copy a Mediterranean diet if you live in Ecuador?
+Thus, instead of microfocussing on food types or their compounds, consider the environment and seasons as the main drivers for health and physiological responses and dietary outcomes.
+For example: should you copy a fruit-rich diet of traditional tribes in the Amazon while living in Europe?
+Or should you copy a Mediterranean diet if you reside in Ecuador?

 Good examples of healthy, but different, diets

-To emphasize the above further; take two often referenced traditional diets the Kitavan diet and the Inuit diet.
-They both represent traditional eating patterns of distinct populations with different geographical locations, environments, and available food sources.
-Both lead to exceptional healthy, vital and robust populations but they are very different.
+Take two often-referenced traditional diets: the Kitavan diet and the Inuit diet.
+Both represent traditional eating patterns of distinct populations in different geographical locations, environments, with distinct food source availability conditions.
+Both lead to exceptional healthy, vital and robust populations.
+But they are very different.

-The Kitavan diet comes from the Island of Kitava in Papua New Guinea.
-The Kitavan diet primarily consists of whole, unprocessed foods such as tubers, yams, sweet potatoes, fruits, vegetables, coconut, and fish.
+The Kitavan diet hails from the Island of Kitava in Papua New Guinea.
+The Kitavan diet primarily consists of whole, unprocessed foods including tubers, yams, sweet potatoes, fruits, vegetables, coconut, and fish.
 The diet is relatively high in carbohydrates, particularly from root vegetables and fruits.

-The Inuit diet comes from the Arctic regions of North America, Greenland, and Siberia.
-The Inuit diet is characterized by a reliance on animal products, particularly fatty fish, marine mammals (seals and whales), caribou, and other game.
+The Inuit diet is native to the Arctic regions of North America, Greenland, and Siberia.
+Here you find a reliance on animal products, particularly fatty fish, marine mammals (seals and whales), caribou, and other game.
 The Inuit diet is high in fat, especially animal fats.
 Due to the harsh Arctic environment, plant foods are limited, and the Inuit historically had little access to fruits and vegetables.
 The Inuit diet is thus very low in carbohydrates and high in fat and protein.

-A paleo diet frame work, outdoor lifestyle and local seasonal changes in diet seems to be the recipe for success.
-With regards to local and seasonal foods this applies mainly to plants foods like fruits and vegetables. proteins and fats (e.g. meats) are not produced with photosynthesis directly and therefore more neutral.
+A paleo diet framework, outdoor lifestyle and local seasonal dietary flexibility make for the recipe for success.
+With regard to local and seasonal foods, this applies mainly to plants foods like fruits and vegetables, proteins and fats (e.g., meats) that are not produced with photosynthesis directly and therefore more neutral in their bodily effects.
+Seasonal changes in the diet align with the natural cycle of life, while the diet also takes into account the changeable energy needs and activities of the body.

 Seasonal changes

 The normal flow of nature and the rhythms of the seasons automatically adjust your diet if you eat locally.
 This means that even though you are following a paleo diet, it is not a static diet.
-In contrary actually!
+Indeed, on the contrary!
 Summers are typically higher in carbohydrates and sugars with many types of vegetables, tubers and fruits available.
-Winters are typically higher in fats and lower in carbohydrates (ketogenic).
+Winters are typically higher in fats and lower in carbohydrates (in other words, ketogenic).
 Spring and Fall are transitional seasons.
-So essentially you have a winter diet, spring diet, summer diet and fall diet.
-Just like sunlight and temperatures change with the seasons so should your diet and exercise also change.
+So you're looking at a winter diet, spring diet, summer diet and fall diet.
+Sunlight levels and temperatures change with the seasons, and so should your diet and exercise regime.

 Nose-to-tail eating is essential

-Should you count calories on a paleo diet?
+Should you be counting calories on a paleo diet?

-The human body is an amazing system of systems with feedback systems and sensors.
-We can project modern man-made ideas on it but this is not needed, nature knows it all.
+The human body is an amazing system with feedback subsystems and sensors.
+We can project modern man-made ideas on it but this is typically unnecessary.
+Nature knows it all.
 If you are healthy and living in a natural healthy environment your body will let you know how much food you will need.
 It is called hunger, just like with thirst … your body will let you know how much you need to drink.
-The focus of Paleo nutrition is more on the quality of the foods you eat and not on how many calories you eat.
-Natural food with a high nutritional density in the right season and light environment satisfies better and does not upset your body.
+With Paleo nutrition the focus is more on the quality of the foods you eat and not on how many calories you eat.
+Natural food with a high nutritional density in the right season and light-environment saturates better and does not upset your body.

 What is the difference between a paleo diet and a conventional diet?

-Traditional diets like the Weston A Price diet and the paleo diet share some common principles, as both focus on whole, nutrient-dense foods and avoid highly processed products.
+Traditional diets like the Weston A. Price diet and paleo diets share various principles.
+Both focus on whole, nutrient-dense foods and avoid highly processed products.
 However, there are notable differences between the two.
 While both diets share a commitment to whole, unprocessed foods, a traditional diet places a stronger emphasis on traditional dietary practices.
 This includes more fermented foods, sprouted foods and even some grains.